Materials-Consortia/OPTIMADE/optimade.rst

 -----------------

 Ranged properties are used for properties that are too large to be returned by default for every entry in a response.
+The server can limit the size of the response and require that the client performs another query to retrieve the rest of the data.
-They can also support slicing, so the client can request that only some of the values need to be returned.
+They can also be used by the server to support slicing, so the client can request that only a subsection of the values need to be returned.
-The server can limit the size of the response and offer the values of the property in multiple parts.

 - **Requirements/Conventions**:

   - **Support**: OPTIONAL support in implementations.
   - A ranged property can be recognized by the presence of the field :field:`range` in the metadata of the property, i.e. in the field: :field:`<property_name>_meta`.
-  - The server may return null or only a part of the values of the property under the field :field:`<property_name>`.
+  - For a ranged property the server can return null or only a part of the values of the property under the field :field:`<property_name>`, so the size of the entries remains limited and many entries can be returned in a single response.
     In that case a links object MUST be provided in the field :field:`<property_name>_meta.range.next` from which the next part of the property is returned.

 The dictionary under :field:`<property_name>_meta.range` MUST include these fields.
-All fields in this section SHOULD be queryable with support for all mandatory filter features.

-- :field:`serialization_format`: string.

-  To improve the compactness of the data, there are several ways to show to which index a value belongs.
-  The string MUST take one of the following values:

-  - `linear`: The value is a linear function of the indexes.
-    This function is defined by :property:`offset_linear` and :property:`step_size_linear`.
-  - `regular`: The value is set for one out of every :property:`step_size_sparse` indexes, with :property:`offset_sparse` indicating the index of the first value.
-  - `custom`: A separate list with indexes is defined in the field :property:`indexes` to indicate to which index each value belongs.

-- :field:`nindexable_dim`: integer.

-  The number of dimensions that can be indexed.
-The values themselves can also be lists, so a property may have more dimensions than listed here, but it may not be practical for the server to support indexing at that level.

-- :field:`dim_size`: list of integers.

-  The size of the range in each indexable dimension.

-Depending on the value of the :field:`serialization_format`, the following fields SHOULD/MUST be present or SHOULD NOT be present in the dictionary.
-All fields in this section SHOULD be queryable with support for all mandatory filter features.

-- :field:`nvalues`: integer.

-  The total number of values in the property.
-  This may be larger than the number of values that are returned.
-  This field SHOULD be present when :property:`serialization_format` is not set to :val:`"linear"` else it SHOULD NOT be present.

-- :field:`step_size_linear`: list of floats.

-  If :property:`serialization_format` is set to :val:`"linear"`, this value gives the change in the value of the property per step along each of the dimensions of the range.
-  For example, if the value :property:`offset_linear` = 0.5 and the value of :property:`step_size_linear` = [0.2,0.3] than at index[3,4] the value of the property will be 1.8.
-  The value MUST be present when :property:`serialization_format` is set to :val:`"linear"`.
-  Otherwise, it SHOULD NOT be present.

-- :field:`step_size_regular`: list of integers.

-  If :property:`serialization_format` is set to :val:`"regular"`, this value indicates that a value is defined one out of every :property:`step_size_regular` steps in each dimension.
-  The value MUST be present when :property:`serialization_format` is set to :val:`"regular"`.
-  Otherwise, it SHOULD NOT be present.

-Depending on the value of the :property:`serialization_format`, the following fields MAY be present or SHOULD NOT be present in the dictionary.
-All fields in this section SHOULD be queryable with support for all mandatory filter features.

-- :field:`offset_linear`: float.

-  If :property:`serialization_format` is set to :val:`"linear"` this property gives the value at the origin, i.e. where the index in all dimensions is 1.
-  The value MAY be present when :property:`serialization_format` is set to :val:`"linear"`, otherwise the value SHOULD NOT be present.
-  The default value is 0.

-- :field:`offset_regular`: list of integers.

-  If :property:`serialization_format` is set to :val:`"regular"` this property gives the indexes of the first value.
-  The value MAY be present when :property:`serialization_format` is set to :val:`"regular"`, otherwise the value SHOULD NOT be present.
-  The default value is 1 in every dimension.

-The dictionary MAY include these fields.

 - :field:`range_ids`: list of strings.
+  SHOULD be a queryable property with support for all mandatory filter features.
   A list with an identifier for each dimension of the property.
   If dimensions in two or more properties share the same :field:`range_id` those dimensions should be thought of as the same dimension.
-  For example, if both the :property:`energy` and :property:`cartesian_site_positions` of a molecular dynamics trajectory share a :field:`range_id` of :val:`frame`, it means that that the energy at an index x(in the dimension labelled by this range_ids) belongs to the cartesian_site_positions at the same index x.
+  For example, if both the :property:`energy` and :property:`cartesian_site_positions` of a molecular dynamics trajectory share a range_id of :val:`frames`, it means that that the energy at an index x(in the dimension labelled by this range_id) belongs to the cartesian_site_positions at the same index x.

+- :field:`indexable_dim`: list of strings.
+  The list of dimensions for which the client can request a subrange via the property_ranges query parameter.

+- :field:`data_range`: list of dictionaries.
+  This field describes how the values are distributed in the different dimensions.
+  It consists of a dictionary for each dimension.
+  This dictionary has the fields:

+  - :field:`name`: string.
+    The name of the dimension as given in the :field:`range_ids` field.

+  - :field:`start`: integer.
+    The index of the first value of the property in this dimension.
+    The indexing is 1 based, so the lowest value an index can have is 1.

+  - :field:`step`: integer.
+    If the values are regularly spaced in this dimension this value indicates the difference in index between subsequent values.
+    If there is no regular spacing between the values, the value of this property MUST be :val:`null`.

+  - :field:`stop`: integer.
+    The index of the last value of this property in this dimension.

+- :field:`contains_null`: boolean
+  This value indicates whether some of the values of the property are :val:`null`.
+  This may be the case when values are missing or if the data is sparse but the server still wants to present the data as a regular array to enable slicing.
   SHOULD be a queryable property with support for all mandatory filter features.

+- :field:`dim_size`: list of integers.

+  The size of the range for each indexable dimension.
+  The order is the same as in the :field:`range_ids` field.

+- :field:`nvalues`: integer.

+  The total number of values in the property.
+  SHOULD be a queryable property with support for all mandatory filter features.

+- :field:`next`: a `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__.

+  If there is still more data available for the property, this field will contain a URL pointing to the entry, to which this property belongs, which contains the next set of values for this property.
+  If all the data for this property has been returned, the value SHOULD be :val:`null`

+- :field:`more_data_available`: boolean.

+  :field-val:`false` if all the values in the requested range have been returned, and :field-val:`true` if the returned values are incomplete.

-If the :field:`<property_name>` contains data, the following properties MUST be present or SHOULD NOT be present, depending on the value of the :property:`serialization_format`.
+If the :field:`<property_name>` contains data (i.e. it is not(null or an empty list)), the following additional properties can be present.
 Querying is not relevant for these properties and SHOULD NOT be supported.

-- :field:`indexes`: List of lists of integers.

-  If :property:`serialization_format` is set to :val:`"custom"`, this field holds the indexes to which the values in the field :field:`<property_name>` belong.
-  The value MUST be present when :property:`serialization_format` is set to :val:`"custom"`.
-  Otherwise, it SHOULD NOT be present.

 - :field:`nreturned_values`: integer

   The number of values that have been returned.
-  This value SHOULD be present when `serialization_format` is set to :val:`"custom"` or :val:`"regular"`.
+  This value SHOULD be present.

+- :field:`indexes`: list of lists of integers.
+  If the values are not regularly spaced along the dimensions, this list holds the indexes for each value.
+  The order of the indexes must match the order in the field :field:`range_ids`.
+  MUST be present if any of the dimensions in the field :field:`data_ranges.step` has the value null. i.e. when the values are not regularly distributed over the grid.
   Otherwise it SHOULD NOT be present.

-- :field:`returned_range`: List of list of integers.
+- :field:`returned_range`: list of dictionaries.

-  The range belonging to the returned data.
+  The range covering the returned data.
-  It uses the same format as the :query-param:`property_ranges` query parameter.
+  It contains the same fields as the :field:`data_range` field.
-  It consists of a list which for each dimension contains a list of three values.
-  The first value indicates the index, in that dimension, of the first value that has been returned.
-  The second value indicates the index of last returned value.
-  The third value is the step size.
+  However in this case these fields only apply to the returned values and not all the values of the property.
-  It MUST be returned when the `serialization_format` is :val:`"regular"` or :val:`"custom"`.
+  It MUST be present.
-  Otherwise, it should not be returned.

-- :field:`next`: a `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__.

-  If the field is too large to be returned in a single response, this field will contain a URL pointing to the entry, to which this property belongs, which contains the next set of values for this property.
-  If all the data for this property has been returned, its value should be :val:¨`null`

-- :field:`more_data_available`: boolean.

-  :field-val:`false` if all the values in the requested range have been returned, and :field-val:`true` if the returned values are incomplete.
+  For dimensions where the field :field:`data_range.step` is not defined ,the value of the field :field:`returned_range.step` MUST match the stepsize as used in the query parameter :query_param:`property_ranges`.

 Responses
 =========